 The lagoon’s unique environment, forged over the ages by tide and current, plays host to significant bird populations, including breeding herons, more than 100,000 wintering water birds, and terns; large numbers of terns from all over the eastern Adriatic converge here after the breeding season, among them Europe’s largest concentrations of Little and Black Terns.

-Well more than 100 bird species can be found on the lagoon in the course of the seasons, among them Black Swan, Red-crested Pochard, Velvet Scoter, Horned and Red-necked Grebes, Red-throated Loon, Pygmy Cormorant, Spotted Redshank, Little Stint, Montagu’s Harrier, Short-eared Owl, Kentish Plover, and Penduline Tit.
+Well more than 100 bird species can be found on the lagoon in the course of the seasons, among them Red-crested Pochard, Velvet Scoter, Horned and Red-necked Grebes, Red-throated Loon, Pygmy Cormorant, Spotted Redshank, Little Stint, Montagu’s Harrier, Short-eared Owl, Kentish Plover, and Penduline Tit.